Here Are All the English Equivalents to “Quand Même” So You Can Use It Like a Natural

 Example:

-Here, quand même brings in the speaker’s judgment of Louis’ actions, right on the heels of the initial astonishment that anyone could be so selfish.
+Here, quand même brings in the speaker’s judgment of Louis’ actions.

 In this instance, quand même is just underscoring the speaker’s amazement.
 If you put more stress on the word “you,” however, a little insulting tone might creep in there.